Visiting Florence, Italy for the first time in June. Should I skip the popular tourist attractions and just explore the

 The problem is Firenze is pretty small and the good things to see have generally become touristy.
 So you will be amongst English speakers unless you find a hidden alley-way.

 Another thing you might want to do is actually get out of the town a bit.
 Try getting to the hills overlooking the city.
-Haven't done it myself but I would like to the next time I am there. almost 8 years ago
+Haven't done it myself but I would like to the next time I am there. about 10 years ago

 Take a 20 min. walk to San Miniato, a 'basilica' standing on one of the highest points, from there you will have a great view of the city, away from the crowd.